EndPointCorp/end-point-blog/2025/04/client-mining.md

 - **Mining New Work** – Expanding business opportunities with existing clients.

 ### Why It Matters
 In simplest terms, without clients, there is no business.
 Strong client relationships foster long-term success and financial stability.
-Even with strong relationships, attrition will occur and new clients are needed.
+But even the best relationships don’t last forever—there can be budget cuts, in-house hires, or changes in business structure.
+A healthy client acquisition pipeline helps your company maintain momentum and staffing levels.

+Consulting income is typically project-based and can be intermittent.
+More clients help offset these pauses in work.
+Diversification is important: relying on a few large clients can lead to problems if one of them leaves.
+Additionally, new clients lead to new development opportunities and possibly new offerings or services.
+Like exercise, client acquisition helps keep your consulting company in shape!

 ---